Cylix/cpp_redis/README.md

 Please be advised that this library **is no longer maintained**.

+**For new updates, please refer to the following fork https://github.com/cpp-redis/cpp_redis**

 I have maintained this library for over 3 years, but I do not have enough time to provide a reliable support and continuous development for any longer.

 Any existing or new issues will **not** be treated and I do not guarantee to merge any new pull request.